 These government actions are difficult to understand: if you receive eviction documents, you should immediately contact the Eviction Defense Collaborative at (415) 659-9184 or email@example.com, they will connect you to an attorney.
 If you need advice about a specific situation, you can also contact the Rent Board, a mediator, or a tenant counselor for more information.

 Please keep in mind, rent is still owed – it has not been forgiven or cancelled.
-You should respond to any nonpayment notice from a landlord before it expires, and you should pay at least 25% of the rent due each month between September 1, 2020 and September 30, 2021.
-You can either pay 25% each month or make a lump-sum payment before September 30.
+You should respond to any nonpayment notice from a landlord before it expires and apply for rental assistance as soon as possible.

 I could not pay rent between March 1 - August 31, 2020

 AB-832 prohibits evictions for nonpayment of rent for these months.
 The landlord cannot evict, but can take the tenant to small claims court starting November 1, 2021 for any rent that is still unpaid.
 AB-832 requires the tenant to provide landlord a signed declaration in response to a 15-day notice.